The Centre of Australia’s Transport Future

 What the industry leaders are saying

-Peter Winder - Executive for Inland Rail program, ARTC
+Richard Wankmuller - Chief Executive Officer, Inland Rail Division, ARTC

 "The $35m will be made up of approx. $17m to build a terminal here which will form part and be adjacent to the Inland Rail route and $18m on supporting rolling stock."